jonathanrichardl/micropython-GY85/README.md

 # Features
 1. Selectable modes from Acceleration reading only, Gyroscope and Temperature reading only, Magnetometer reading only, or configurable multiple reading modes.
 2. Standard Micropython syntax, no special library used.
-3. Feature to detect counterfeit GY-85.
+3. Feature to detect counterfeit GY-85 (from my personal experience writing this library)
+4. Acceleration values in G
+5. Roll and Pitch Calculation
+6. Gyro values in °/s
+7. Temperature values in °C
+8.

 # Usage
 ```